HASNUR-JAHAN/Early-Prediction-of-Birth-weight-Based-on-Maternal-Factors/README.md

 K-Neighbours: AUROC = 0.721<br>
 Gaussian Naive Bayes: AUROC = 0.945<br>

-I have also make a logistic regression model with K-fold cross validation method. and got score 97%
+I have also make a logistic regression model with K-fold cross validation method and got score 97%

 <b>So, according to the model accuracy and others criteria we can tell the logistic regression model with holdout cross validation method perform better than any other models.</b>